Adnan Mohammad: Nordsjælland

 Mohammad was permanently moved to the first team squad in the summer 2015, at the age of 18 and got his contract extended.

-On 27 September 2015, Mohammad got his Superliga debut in a match against AGF, who FCN won 2–0, where he came on the pitch in the 85th minute, replacing Marcus Ingvartsen.
+On 27 September 2015, Mohammad made his Superliga debut in a match against AGF, which FCN won 2–0, where he came on the pitch in the 85th minute, replacing Marcus Ingvartsen.

 Arendal

 After only 11 league games for FCN, Mohammad moved to the Norwegian club Arendal on 30 March 2017.

 Mohammad played his first match for the club on 9 April 2017 against Ull/Kisa.
-After only 3 months, his contract was terminated and Mohammad revealed, that he found it hard to settle down in a new country and that he wanted to get back to Denmark.
+After only 3 months, his contract was terminated and Mohammad revealed that he found it hard to settle down in a new country and that he wanted to get back to Denmark.

 Helsingør

 On 13 July 2017, Mohammad signed for newly promoted Danish Superliga-side FC Helsingør.

 Lyngby

 On 1 September 2018, Lyngby Boldklub announced the signing of Mohammad on a four-year deal.
 He reached promotion to the Danish Superliga during his first season at the club.